Why 94.8% of Websites Still Fail Accessibility in 2025 (And How to Fix It)

 Real-world shopping fail: Product descriptions or pricing in low contrast, especially on sale items, make it unreadable for many users.
 If someone has to squint or zoom just to read the price, they’ll bounce.

 More images, less info.
 This year, WebAIM found over 58.6 million images across the scanned sites.
-On average, 11 images per page had missing alternative text.
+On average, 11 images per page had missing alternative text, around 55.5% of all issues.

 Even worse, 44% of those were linked images; think banners, product carousels, or clickable logos.
 If you can’t see and there’s no alt text, it’s a dead end.